Roblox/roact/docs/api-reference.md

 Creates a new context provider and consumer.
 For a usage guide, see [Advanced Concepts: Context](/advanced/context).

 `defaultValue` is given to consumers if they have no `Provider` ancestors.
-It is up to consumers of Roact's context API to turn this case into an error if it is an invalid state.
+It is up to users of Roact's context API to turn this case into an error if it is an invalid state.

 `Provider` and `Consumer` are both Roact components.